miohtama/hubot-open-webhook/README.md

     hubot: sad

-Hubot should reply and confort you on your journey to the grey programmign world.
+Hubot should reply and comfort you on your journey to the grey programming world.

 ## Running tests